ClayShentrup/iris/README.md

 - `rake jasmine` will start the Jasmine server.
 Point your browser to `localhost:8888` to run all javascript specs in the browser.
 The suite will run every time this page is re-loaded.
 - `rake jasmine:ci` will run Jasmine specs on the command line without the need for a browser.

+### Javascript Fixtures ###
+In your controllers specs, wrap any command that gets a response (like get :show) in `save_fixtures 'fixture name' do`.
+This will generate an html file in `spec/javascripts/features/`.

+Then in your jasmine specs, use `loadFixtures('the-generated-file.html')` in a beforeEach to have it available in the `#body` div.

+If you are testing features that are hiding behind a feature flip, you will need to run `enable_feature :feature_name` inside the `save_fixture` block to get it in the generated fixture.

 ### Continuous Integration ###

 Tests are run on each branch on GitHub via [Semaphore](https://semaphoreapp.com/)